might-and-magic/mm678-guide/walkthrough/README.md

 3) The chance that one can loot an items from a monster's corpse is reduced to 10%.

-We begin with 5 peasants, they will become Thief, Paladin, Clerics, Sorcerers and Knight respectively in New Sorpigal...
+We begin with 5 peasants, they will become Thief, Paladin, Cleric, Sorcerer and Knight respectively in New Sorpigal...

 <hr>

-Five peasants enter battle
+Five peasants start their journey

 ![](https://github.com/might-and-magic/mm678-guide/raw/master/img/walkthrough/001.jpg)